Are operators liable if there's an assault caused by another patron at a hotel?

 Because of the limited scope of recovery in those types of claims, it is prudent also to consider other avenues of compensation.

-In some cases, it may be possible to proceed against either the venue itself or the security company if security management is contracted to a separate organisation, for example, if the hotel or security firm unreasonably failed to prevent the particular assault occurring.
+In some cases, it may be possible to proceed against either the venue itself or the security company if security management is contracted to a separate organisation, for example, if the hotel or security firm unreasonably failed to prevent the particular assault from occurring.

 For such Hotel Injury Claims to succeed it must usually be shown that one of the following occurred: